wavemotion-dave/NINTV-DS/README.md

  * High Scores for up to 10 scores pre game with various sorting options.
  * Cheat / Hack support using NINTV-DS.cht (see 'extras' folder and place in /data directory)
  * Tons of button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions, extra RAM and flash memory.
-When loading a game, use the X button to load and force JLP support ON if not auto-detected.
+When loading a game, use the X button to load with options and force JLP support ON if not auto-detected.
- * ECS support for ECS games including sound-enchanced games like Space Patrol (use ECS mini-Keyboard Overlay)
+ * ECS support for ECS games including sound-enchanced games like Space Patrol.
+If not auto-detected, when loading a game use the X button to load with options.

 Technical Specs :
 ----------